SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 ## Parcel Quest

-> Go up Route 1 to get Oak's Parcel from the Viridian Mart.
+> Go up Route 1 to get Oak's Parcel from Viridian Mart.
 > Return to Oak's Lab, give him the Parcel, and get the Pokedex.
 > Go back up Route 1 (back to the Viridian Mart).